Hostile Environment Safety Courses

 - Terrorism and media coverage of terrorist attacks

-- Guidance on emotional trauma and PTSD
+- Guidance on emotional trauma and P.T.S.D.

-- Working/filming in riots and crowds
+- Working and filming in riots and crowds

 - Mines and booby trap awareness

-- Navigation; GPS and Compass
+- Navigation; GPS and compass

 - Kidnap avoidance and conduct if taken